pierocampa/geoserver-ingestion/README.md

 ## Usage

-### ingest_shp
+### `ingest_shp`

 Ingestion and publishing of a single shapefile.

-<sup>IMPORTANT: note that the name of the dataset (both as in PostGIS table name, and as in GeoServer layer) will automatically turn to all-lowercase letters.</sup>
+IMPORTANT: note that the name of the dataset (both as in PostGIS table name, and as in GeoServer layer) will automatically turn to all-lowercase letters.

 **USAGE**